tommynockers/tomnockolds/content/index.md

 Maybe one day this site will be more about your needs than mine.
 Until then, I hope you find what you are looking for.

+This site is generally structured using tags.
+The two main categories are [economics](https://tomnockolds.com/economics/) and [energy](https://tomnockolds.com/energy)).
+There is also a [list of all tags](https://tomnockolds.com/tags/) used